scribe-public/sample-policies/docs/v2/initiatives/rules/git/coding-permissions.md

 :::

 ## Mitigation
-Prevent unauthorized users from committing to the repository by restricting coding permissions.
+Prevent unauthorized users from committing to the repository by restricting commit permissions to allowed users only.